-There are efforts to correct the impact of NAT46/64 on the PSSize [11][S4-231305].
+There are efforts to correct the impact of NAT46/64 on the PSSize [11].
 However, these efforts are not able to tackle other causes.
 Moreover, the list of causes in the introduction clause is not complete – even if we list all possible causes today, novel network protocols that change the PSSize are likely to be deployed in the future.
 We have the following observation:

-Editor’s note: The above Tdoc reference must be replaced or removed before publication of this TR.

 Observation 2: A generic solution for correcting the PSSize is preferred.

 The UPF is the gateway to the 5G core.
 A UPF may handle a very large amount of traffic.
 In fact, some network operators have very few UPFs.
 Therefore, any solution that requires UPF to take action, such as addition, subtraction and multiplication, is undesirable.
 We have the following observation: